BEST RESISTANCE BAND CHEST WORKOUT

 It’s not about getting your arm away from your chest.
 We want to isolate the chest as much as possible and make it do the work.

-Set up for the saw by anchoring a band to something sturdy at about chest height, and put your hand inside the band with the elbow locked.
-Using the heel of your hand, drive your arm across your chest into adduction, keeping it about chest level.
-The farther you drive the arm the more contraction you’ll feel.
+Starting position is standing with feet flat on the floor next to the anchor spot for your band.
+Set up for the saw by anchoring a heavy band to something sturdy at about chest height, and put your hand inside the band with the elbow locked.
+Plant feet firmly, and using the heel of your hand, drive your arm across your chest into adduction, keeping it about chest level.
+The farther you drive the arm, the more you’ll pull the band taut and the more contraction you’ll feel.
+Maintain your core strength the entire time.

 2.)
 CROSSOVER PUSH-UP

-One of my favorite ways to get more adduction out of a standard exercise like the pushup is to simply anchor a band to a low point and pull the band below and in front of you.
+One of my favorite ways to get more adduction out of a standard exercise like the classic push up is to simply anchor a band to a low point and pull the band below and in front of you.

-This simple modification to the pushup results in bigger dividends in your chest gains.
+This simple resistance band version of the standard push up results in bigger dividends in your chest gains.
 You’ll be amazed at how challenging it is, and its surprising results.
 And, because you’re up on one arm for a portion of the movement, you’ll get bonus activation of your core muscles.

-Perform a regular push-up, but as you come to the top, reach across your body, pulling on the band to get that resisted adduction we want, and increase the overall effect on your chest.
+Starting position is in standard push up position with hands about shoulder width apart.
+Perform a regular push-up, but as you come to the top to high plank position, reach across your body, pulling on the band to get that resisted adduction we want, and increase the overall effect on your chest.
+Keep your core tight throughout this banded push-up.

 3.)
 RESISTED PUSH-UP / BENCH PRESS

-Exercise number three is just a push-up with resistance.
+Exercise number three is just a standard push up with band resistance.
 It’s a frequently done band exercise for chest, but often not done as well as it could be.
 I like to turn it into a speed pressing exercise.

 My goal is to drive up as powerfully and as quickly as possible into full elbow extension.
 I think you lose a lot of the benefits of the movement if you take it at a slow pace.

-Wrap a band around your body so that you feel good band tension at the top.
+Starting position is in regular push up position with a band wrapped around your body so that you feel good band tension at the top.
 You’ll encounter more and more resistance as you push up.
+Maintain core strength the entire time.

 You don’t have to restrict yourself to only floor push-ups.
-If you have access to a bench, you can turn this into a more standard bench press feel by simply anchoring the band under the bench for a Resisted Bench Press.
+If you have access to a bench, you can turn these resistance band pushups into a more standard bench press feel by simply anchoring the band under the bench for a Resisted Bench Press.

 To do that, pass a band underneath a bench.
 Holding each end of the loop, drive your hands up over your body with power and speed.